discord-jda/JDA-Website/docs/contributing/structure-guide.md

 ### Example Template

-!!! note inline end
-    We align each block with whitespace as you can see how `@param` is separated with 2 space characters from the actual parameter name

 ```java
     /**
      * This description should inform the user about the basic function of the method (or class)